typingduck/barn/README.md

 syslog parsing to get the desired bucketing), which would need to be rewritten for `flume-ng`.

-While `syslog` mainly does what you would expect, it is archaic to configure (we use `rsyslogd`), and doesn't tell you anything if it happens to _not_ do what you expect.
+While `syslog` mainly does what you would expect, it is archaic to configure, and doesn't tell you anything if it happens to _not_ do what you expect.

 * AMQP